Skip to content

 5d8 6d6 5d10

-Spells can also have dice category increases, when this happens increase the number behind the 'd'.
-So if a spell normally does 1d6 per CL, it would increase to 1d8.
-A spell's damage cannot be increased beyond d12's.
+Spells can also have dice category increases.
+When this happens, increase the die size.
+For example, a spell that normally deals 1d6 per CL increases to 1d8 per CL.
+A spell's damage die cannot increase beyond d12 unless the spell says otherwise.

 Difficult Terrain